Get Schooled

 Do you want the job or internship to align with your future career?

 Do you want to focus only on jobs or internships that align with your future career, or are you focusing more on just finding a paid opportunity?
 Some college students work jobs that typically don’t relate to their desired career path, while others take internships to try out career paths they’re interested in before graduating.
-Both are totally great!
+Both are great!
 The most important thing about taking a job or internship in college is that it’s providing you with valuable experience, is easy to get to, and works with your schedule.

 What you need to apply